Jaguar I-Pace review: boot space, seating & practicality

 The Jaguar I-Pace’s boot is a good size and has dedicated cable storage, and there’s plenty of space for rear passengers

 The I-Pace is roughly on a par with the Audi Q5 for interior space and practicality, so a family of four will be well catered for.
 There’s even a small storage space under the bonnet, or a ‘frunk’.
-The I-Pace doesn’t have the remarkable space of the Audi e-tron or the versatility of the much bigger Tesla Model X, which is available in five, six or seven-seat layouts.
+The I-Pace doesn’t have the remarkable space of the Audi Q8 e-tron, or the versatility of the much bigger (and expensive) Tesla Model X, which is available in five, six or seven-seat layouts.

 Jaguar I-Pace interior space, storage & comfort

 Headroom won’t be a problem for front- or rear-seat passengers in the I-Pace, and the lack of a transmission tunnel means that a middle passenger has decent legroom, although there’ll still be a shortage of elbow room with three on the rear bench.
 Three 12V sockets and six USB ports should ensure a family’s clutch of tablets and phones are all charged, and there are handy storage trays under the back seats, too.